Rail companies keep overview of non-powered fleet by tracking rail cars, vehicles and trailers

 The little effort of mounting a tracking device is what it takes to join the IoT revolution.

-To see just how impressive the amount of data from non-powered assets can be, we have looked at a Trusted tracker currently in use on a rail car from our customer, Bane NOR.
+To see just how impressive the amount of data from non-powered assets can be, we have looked at a Trusted tracker currently in use on a rail car from a customer operating in a harsh environment.

 On a standard configuration based on the intelligent motion sensor, the tracker has successfully reported back more than 6050 times to our servers in a 17-month period.

 In the same period, more than 13000 in total of the more battery-preserving data logs have been registered by the device and sent to the server in user-specific intervals.